OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/course_elements/Other.md

 * * *

- **Transfer score** : Select this checkbox when the LTI resource is generating a score value that can be transmitted to OpenOlat using the LTI 1.1 standard.
+ **Transfer score:** Select this checkbox when the LTI resource is generating a score value that can be transmitted to OpenOlat using the LTI 1.1 standard.
 This is optional.
 The submitted score will appear on the users start screen of the LTI course element as well as in the efficiency statement of this course.
 Please be aware that according to the LTI standard only values between 0 and 1 are allowed.

+!!! info "Info"

   If the option "transfer score" is activated, the LTI page can be added as an assessable course element to the course, which then appears in the assessment tool.
 In addition to that, the score also appears on the homepage of the LTI course element.

- **Scaling factor** : With the scaling factor the LTI results, which must have a value between 0 and 1 according to the LTI specification, can be scaled to a more practical value for the OpenOlat course.
+ **Scaling factor:** With the scaling factor the LTI results, which must have a value between 0 and 1 according to the LTI specification, can be scaled to a more practical value for the OpenOlat course.
 For example, if you want an LTI exam to have a maximum of 10 points in OpenOlat, you must specify a scaling factor of "10".
 If you want the transmitted score to be unmodified, use the factor "1".

- **Score needed to pass** : Here you can configure an optional cut value to define when the LTI course element is considered as being passed.
+ **Score needed to pass:** Here you can configure an optional cut value to define when the LTI course element is considered as being passed.
 The cut value relates to the score value after scaling and not to the raw value transmitted by LTI.
 In the example above a cut value of "5" is equivalent to